 The next 12 months will shift the math further in favor of the hybrid model.
 Generative video quality will keep improving, closing more of the synthetic-voice gap and reducing the categories where UGC creators are the only option.
 Agency tooling will mature, making it easier for in-house leads to direct external production capacity remotely.
 The cost per variant from AI creative agencies will keep dropping as workflows industrialize.
 The cost per UGC creator will keep climbing as platform competition for creator attention intensifies.

 The wrong answer for the next 12 months is the model that worked for the last 12.
 The teams that spent 2024 and 2025 building creator rosters need to ask whether the volume math still works.
 The teams that started building in-house creative teams need to ask whether the variant ceiling justifies the loaded cost.
-The teams that have not yet tried an AI creative agency need to test one against their existing model, because the comparison is unfair until you have actually run a campaign through a real AI creative workflow and seen the throughput.
+The teams that have not yet tried an AI creative agency need to test one against their existing model, because the comparison is unfair until you have run a campaign through a real AI creative workflow and seen the throughput.

 Up next.
 This post is the decision tree.
 For what an AI performance creative workflow actually looks like under the hood, read AI Performance Creative: The Complete 2026 Playbook.
 For how to brief whichever model you pick so the first month is not wasted, read the brief guide.